-The £rst scenario is closest to the standard supervised learning problem in that we have a set of clearly de£ned examples.
+The first scenario is closest to the standard supervised learning problem in that we have a set of clearly defined examples.
 Figure 3a depicts a simple set of positive and negative examples.
 Let G^+ represent the set of positive graphs, and G^- represent the set of negative graphs.
-Then, one approach to supervised learning is to £nd a subgraph that appears often in the positive graphs, but not in the negative graphs.
+Then, one approach to supervised learning is to find a subgraph that appears often in the positive graphs, but not in the negative graphs.
 This amounts to replacing the information-theoretic measure with simply an error-based measure.
-For example, we would £nd a subgraph S that minimizes
+For example, we would find a subgraph S that minimizes where $S \subseteq g$ means S is isomorphic to a subgraph of g.
+The first term of the numerator is the number of false negatives, and the second term is the number of false positives.